Wednesday, March 28, 2018

 "I think he was abused ..." is one of the most common phrases I hear before or after a dog exhibits a behavior and said dog has been adopted and has an unknown or clear history.
 While there are different types of abuse for dogs, most people are referring to physical abuse when they make this statement.

-First, yes, sometimes this is the case.
+First, yes, sometimes abuse is the case.
 There are definite cases of abuse.
 I'm not saying this is never the case ... but ... it's not usually the case when I'm seeing dogs that are labeled as such.
-Also, when the dog is labeled as possibly being a victim of abuse they usually are referring to physical abuse.

-The most common answer to behaviors that dogs exhibit and people associate with physical abuse is actually a lack of exposure and socialization.
-Dogs that are afraid of men, sounds, objects, places -- those don't necessarily mean they have been abused, but rather they have not been properly socialized and/or exposed properly to these things.
+The most common answer to behaviors that dogs exhibit and people associate with physical abuse is anxiety.
+Dogs that show fear or conflicting behaviors doesn't necessarily mean they have been abused, but rather they have anxiety in some form or another.

 I like to explain this to people because there is a stigma around their dogs when they think one thing or another is a "reason for" something.
 The truth is that we just need to work with the dog.
 These "she was abused" labels are a huge reason people start to anthropomorphize their dog — put human traits on something that isn't human.
 This is where things get muddy with dog behavior ... when we can't see the forest for the trees.